kakaobrain/solvent/README.md

 To make Solvent working as framework, we refer the pipeline of [Detectron2](https://github.com/facebookresearch/detectron2).
 We represent individual method using the implementation of [AlphaFold2](https://github.com/deepmind/alphafold), [OpenFold](https://github.com/aqlaboratory/openfold), [IgFold](https://github.com/Graylab/IgFold), and [OmegaFold](https://github.com/HeliXonProtein/OmegaFold).

+## Acknowledgements
+We acknowledge the contributions of the Language Model Engineering Team at Kakao Brain, who have optimized Solvent.
+These optimizations make Solvent efficient in training speed and memory, so researchers can easily tap larger models.
+Their support has been essential in achieving the outcomes presented in this work.

 ## Citation
 The description of Solvent is in the [technical report](https://arxiv.org/abs/2307.04603) below.
 ```bibtex